-Villa Bardini, completely renovated and reopened to the public thanks to the generous intervention Ente Cassa di Risparmio di Firenze, is now ready to present itself as the cultural center of the first magnitude.
-Sixty rooms and halls with a total of 3800 square meters on four levels that will host, as well as the offices of the Parks Foundation Monumental Bardini and Peyron, the Roberto Capucci Museum, the Pietro Annigoni Mueum and the Tuscan Society of Horticulture.
+Villa Bardini, completely renovated and reopened to the public thanks to the generous intervention Fondazione Cassa di Risparmio di Firenze, is now ready to present itself as the cultural center of the first magnitude.
+Sixty rooms and halls with a total of 3800 square meters on four levels that will host, as well as the offices of the Parks Foundation Monumental Bardini and Peyron, the Pietro Annigoni Mueum and the Tuscan Society of Horticulture.
 The building is also home to conferences, exhibitions, and has a large bar-restaurant at the service of the cultural activity of the Villa and the Garden.

 Entrance to Villa Bardini is from Costa San Giorgio 2, Florence.

 Ticket gives access to all the museums and temporary exhibitions inside the Villa.

 - Temporary exhibition in the Villa